-The City of Barrie, Department of Culture is seeking arts practitioners dedicated to enhancing the arts experience for students in their community, to volunteer for the Adopt- A-Class pilot program.
-Adopt-A-Class is a new program in which artists in any discipline, interested in contributing to the artistic development of students in their community, can adopt a local class and share the joys, challenges, skills and unique experiences involved in being an artist.
-Interested artists are asked to contact the Department of Culture at email@example.com or by calling 705-739-4299.
+The City's Department of Culture is seeking local artists to volunteer for the Adopt-A-Class program.
+Artists in any discipline, interested in contributing to the artistic development of Barrie students, can adopt a local class and share the joys, challenges, skills and unique experiences involved in being an artist.

 Requirements for Artists

-Role of the SCDSB Arts and Culture Consultant
+Role of the School Board Arts & Culture Consultant

 Role of the City of Barrie, Department of Culture

-The Department of Culture for The City of Barrie will organize and conduct the search for interested artists in the community, and make recommendations and provide an orientation session in collaboration with the SCDSB Arts and Culture Consultant.
-The Department of Culture will also provide support to the SCDSB Arts and Culture Consultant and participating artists throughout the program.
+The Department of Culture for The City of Barrie will organize and conduct the search for interested artists in the community, and make recommendations and provide an orientation session in collaboration with the School Board Arts and Culture Consultant.
+The Department of Culture will also provide support to the School Board Arts and Culture Consultant and participating artists throughout the program.
 The Department will also participate in a review at the end of the school year and make recommendations for program enhancements.